bss9395/bss9395.github.io/_en/index.md

 > 01. Extraordinary claims require extraordinary proof.
 > 01. Follow my heart, lead my life.
 > 01. Fool me once, shame on you; Fool me twice, shame on me.
 > 01. However bad life may seem, there is always something you can do and succeed at.
-Where there's life, there's hope.
+Where there is life, there is hope.
 > 01. It is easier to make enemies than friends.
 > 01. LESS is MORE.
 > 01. No pain, no gain.